 First Super holds 100% of the shares of Super Benefits Administration Pty Ltd which provides administration services to the Fund on a commercial arm's length basis.
-These shares are held as an investment by First Super and as at 30 June 2022 are valued at \$3,672,302 (2021: \$3,975,459).
+These shares are held as an investment by First Super and as at 30 June 2023 are valued at \$3,400,451 (2022: \$3,672,302).

 First Super also sub-lease office space from Super Benefits Administration Pty Ltd on a commercial arm's length basis.
-The cost for the year ended 30 June 2022 was \$142,692 (2021: \$164,447).
+The cost for the year ended 30 June 2022 was \$227,603 (2022: \$142,692).

 Separate consolidated financial statements have not been prepared as the Trustee is of the opinion that these would not be materially different from the financial statements of the Fund as an individual entity.
+Julie George is a director of Super Benefits Administration Pty Ltd.